-4.5 Memory Protection
+4.5 MEMORY PROTECTION

-There are two different types of memory protection: Read Out Protection and Write/Erase Protection which can be applied individually.
+There are two different types of memory protection: Read-out Protection and Write/Erase Protection, which can be applied individually.

-4.5.1 Read out Protection
+4.5.1 Read-out Protection

-Readout protection, when selected provides a protection against program memory content extraction and against write access to Flash memory.
+Read-out protection, when selected, protects against program memory content extraction and against write access to Flash memory.
 Even if no protection can be considered as totally unbreakable, the feature provides a very high level of protection for a general purpose microcontroller.
-Both program and data E^2 memory are protected.
+Both program and data E memory are protected.

-In flash devices, this protection is removed by reprogramming the option.
-In this case, both program and data E^2 memory are automatically erased and the device can be reprogrammed.
+In Flash devices, this protection is removed by reprogramming the option.
+In this case, both program and data E memory are automatically erased and the device can be reprogrammed.